 Lund City Park

-The City Park is Lund’s most popular park and attracts visitors of all ages and interests.
+The City Park - Stadsparken - is Lund’s most popular park and attracts visitors of all ages and interests.
 People looking for a break from the noise of the city will find peace in the trickling fountain, for those more active, here's an outdoor gym, a boulder and a skateboard park.
 Young visitors will enjoy Lund’s largest and most visited playground.
 The park also houses several arrangements, such as the harvest festival in September.
+The park is closed on April 30th.

 At the harvest festival you can shop fresh and green products, organic and locally produced, share experiences with other growers and try traditional handcraft, and more: